 A key challenge for cybersecurity professionals is communicating their organization’s cybersecurity successes and challenges to senior leadership, each of whom is likely to have varying degrees of technical understanding.
 However, finding a shared language—one that strikes a balance between ambiguity and complexity—is critical to an organization’s ability to form a unified understanding of its security maturity.
 Communicating without a shared language can result in frustration or, worst, a misrepresentation or misunderstanding of a critical cybersecurity challenge.

-In this blog post I’ll discuss how the NIST Cybersecurity Framework’s (CSF) Framework Core can help you overcome the three hurdles of security maturity reporting.
-I’ll also demonstrate how the Axio360 Dashboard leverages the Framework Core to generate board-ready information graphics that enable cyber risk and security professionals to clearly communicate the security maturity of an organization.
+In this blog post we’ll discuss how the NIST Cybersecurity Framework’s (CSF) Framework Core can help you overcome the three hurdles of security maturity reporting.
+We’ll also demonstrate how the Axio360 Dashboard leverages the Framework Core to generate board-ready information graphics that enable cyber risk and security professionals to clearly communicate the security maturity of an organization.

 Hurdle #1: Building a Shared Language